The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 Misdemeanor and felony charges are not handled the same way in California.
 A misdemeanor conviction under PC 475 could result in one year of jail time, while individuals convicted of a felony face up to three years of prison time.

-The court may also order probation in certain cases involving the possession of counterfeit items.
-Reach out to a criminal defense lawyer in Los Angeles for help handling these charges by calling (310) 997-4688.
+The court may also order probation in certain cases involving possession of counterfeit items.
+Reach out to a criminal defense lawyer in Los Angeles for help handling these charges.

 Legal Defenses Available Under PC 475

-You have options available to you if you’re accused of the possession of counterfeit items.
+You have options available if you get accused of possession of counterfeit items.
 The team at the Simmrin Law Group can help you construct your defense and argue that:

 PC 475 is a crime of intent.
 This means that you had to have known you had a counterfeit item.
 You must also intend to defraud someone else with that item.
 If you thought you had a legitimate item, your lawyer may be able to help you avoid a PC 475 conviction.